valtimo-platform/valtimo-documentation/contributing/branching-and-release-strategy.md

 An example scenario for a bugfix in a previous release:

 `next-minor` is currently headed for release `12.4`.
 A bug has been encountered in release `12.3`.
-In this case, the fix for this bug is developed in the branch `bugfix/12345-fix-issue`, based of the `next-minor` branch.
-After `bugfix/12345-fix-issue` is merged into `next-minor`, the merge commit is cherry-picked into a branch made from the `12.3` release tag.
+In this case, the fix for this bug is developed in the branch `bugfix/12345-fix-issue`, branched off the `next-minor` branch.
+After `bugfix/12345-fix-issue` is merged into `next-minor`, the merge commit is cherry-picked into a branch based on the `12.3` release tag.
 A release is made from this branch with the fix included, and the latest commit of this branch is tagged as `12.3.1`.
-The release is branch is deleted.
+The release branch is subsequently deleted.

 With this way of working, bugfixes are always included in the next minor release.
 If another issue is encountered in `12.3.1`, the same process is followed, and a `12.3.2` release is made, based off the `12.3.1` release tag.